Team: J. Wu, P. Ishwar, J. Konrad

 For complete results, discussion and details of our methodology, please refer to our paper below.

-- J. Wu, P. Ishwar, and J. Konrad, “Two-Stream CNNs for Gesture-Based Verification and Identification: Learning User Style,” to appear in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Workshop on Biometrics, June 2016.
+- J. Wu, P. Ishwar, and J. Konrad, “Two-Stream CNNs for Gesture-Based Verification and Identification: Learning User Style,” in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Workshop on Biometrics, June 2016.